-All of these logs contains personal information by default under the new regulation.
-IP addresses are specifically defined as personal data per Article 4, Point 1; and Recital 49.
-The logs can also contain usernames if your web service use them as part of their URL structure, and even the referral information that is logged by default can contain personal information (e.g. unintended collection of sensitive data; like being referred from a sensitive-subject website).
+All of these logs contain personal information by default under the new regulation.
+IP addresses are specifically defined as personal data per Article 4, Point 1, and Recital 49.
+The logs can also contain usernames if your web service uses them as part of their URL structure, and even the referral information that’s logged by default can contain personal information, e.g. unintended collection of sensitive data; like being referred from a sensitive-subject website.

 Legal basis for collecting and storing logs without consent

 You can’t collect and store any personal data without having obtained, and being able to document that you obtained, consent from the persons you’re collecting data from.
 You can, however, still collect and store personal data in your server logs for the limited and legitimate purpose of detecting and preventing fraud and unauthorized system access, and ensuring the security of your systems.

 Here are the relevant excerpts from the GDPR that allows data collection for this type of purposes: